-A Welch and Sons - Funeral Directors
+A Welch & Sons Funeral Services

-When someone dies it is very common to get in touch with a funeral director.
-At A.Welch and Sons Ltd, we pride ourselves with the highest standard facilities, service, care and advice we provide to our customers over the last 70 years.
-From the first moment that you contact us, the telephone will be answered by someone who can give you assistance and advice, 24 hours a day: there are NO automated switchboards or endless departments to choose from.
+When someone dies it is very common to get in touch with a Funeral Director.
+At A. Welch and Sons, we pride ourselves with the highest standard facilities, service, care, and advice we have provided to our customers over the last 75+ years.
+From the first moment that you contact us, the telephone will be answered by someone who can assist and give you advice 24 hours a day, 365 days a year, and there are no automated switchboards or endless departments to choose from.

 Transfer of the Deceased